 To achieve this, we make use of modern NLP methods and techniques that have showed encouraging results in Dialog Generation and adapt them to our specific task, which, to the best of our knowledge, has not been properly explored.
-We started by collecting/adapting two different datasets, one for Open-Domain: the Friends Corpus [Zhou and Choi, 2018]; and one for Customer Support: Twitter Customer Support Dataset1.
+We started by collecting/adapting two different datasets, one for Open-Domain: the Friends Corpus [36]; and one for Customer Support: Twitter Customer Support Dataset1.
 To facilitate the pre-processing of these datasets we also developed a tool called "Piertotum".
 This tool automates the setup of a preprocessing pipeline, speeding up the process of adapting the same datasets to different models and of experimenting with different preprocessing techniques.
-Then, we develop, train and test two different models: One based on the TransferTransfo model [Wolf et al., 2019], and a second one similar to it but with a key architectural difference: the use of Adapters [Houlsby et al., 2019].
+Then, we develop, train and test two different models: One based on the TransferTransfo model [31], and a second one similar to it but with a key architectural difference: the use of Adapters [7].
 Finally, to evaluate our work, we test our models, together with a strong baseline, using untrained automatic metrics, machine-learned metrics and human-centric metrics, allowing to get an hollistic and complete comparison of the different methods employed on our task.